 The Mobile-Station-Not-Reachable-Reason (MNRR) within the HLR stores the reason for the MS being absent when an attempt to deliver a short message to an MS fails at the MSC, SGSN or both with the cause Absent Subscriber.
 The HLR updates the MNRR with the reason for absence when an absent subscriber diagnostic information is received from the GMSC and the MNRF, MNRG or both are set.
 The HLR clears the MNRR when the MNRF and MNRG are cleared.
 If the MNRF is set due to a failure at the MSC with cause Absent Subscriber and information pertaining to the absence of the MS is not available from the GMSC, the MNRR shall remain in a cleared state.
 Also, if the MNRG is set due to a failure at the SGSN with cause Absent Subscriber and information pertaining to the absence of the MS is not available from the GMSC, the MNRR shall remain in a cleared state.
-The MNRR shall either be in a cleared state or contain one of the following reasons:
+Also, if the MS is not available from the GMSC, the MNRR shall remain in a cleared state of the AS is not available from the GMSC.
+The MNRR shall remain in a cleared state of the MS is not available from the GMSC, the MNRR shall remain in a cleared state of the AS is not available from the GMSC.